whacked/mixed-nix-docker-example/README.md

 # example project with a nix-managed "mixed stack" app with a docker image builder

 Inspired by the @mitchellh blog post, [Using Nix with Dockerfiles](https://mitchellh.com/writing/nix-with-dockerfiles), this repository contains a sample project with these dev requirements:

 1. if you have [Nix](https://nixos.org/) installed, and are on linux/mac, this will Just Work

+If you're a nix purist, you may want to turn back now.

 More detailed requirements that most devs don't need to care about (but increase difficulty of nixification):